TGSAI/mdio-python/docs/usage.md

 ## Ingestion and Export

-The following example shows how to ingest a 3D seismic stack into **_MDIO_** format.
+The following example shows how to minimally ingest a 3D seismic stack into a local **_MDIO_** file.
 Only one lossless copy will be made.

 There are many more options, please see the [CLI Reference](#cli-reference).